mortonfox/clean_ignore_list/README.md

 ## Introduction

+I use the ignore list on the geocaching website to remove geocaching events that have already passed from the map.
+This is easy to do using GSAK filters and the "add to bookmark list" feature.
+Eventually, those events get archived and then I have to remove archived events from my ignore list to keep it short and manageable.
+Unfortunately, there doesn't seem to be a way to remove those other than selecting each event in the list by hand for removal.
+So I wrote this script to assist me in this task.

 This script uses [Selenium WebDriver](http://www.seleniumhq.org/) to select archived geocaches in your [Geocaching](https://www.geocaching.com/) ignore list for bulk deletion.
 The script does not actually perform the bulk deletion